regosen/Gapless-5/README.md

 - *unsupported on IE*
   - can't seem to programmatically create audio objects

+*NOTE for Boostrap users: Bootstrap's css will mess up the player's look.
+If you don't need Bootstrap in its entirety, try using Twitter customize to get just the subset of rules you need.*

 Demos
 -----

+Music Players:
 - Listening page for Zen Finger Painting's latest album.
-It utilizes several callbacks to interact with the rest of the page: http://www.zenfingerpainting.com
+It utilizes several callbacks to interact with the rest of the page.<br/>http://www.zenfingerpainting.com

+DJ Demos:
+- Gapless 5 Demonstration Page.
+It utilizes key mappings for cueing and other transport bar features.<br/>https://ccrma.stanford.edu/~regosen/gapless5/

 Setup
 -----